Junior school for boys and girls aged 7 - 11 years.

 Successful provision aims to:

-The SENCO encourages feedback from staff, parents/carers and pupils throughout the year in the form of an annual governor questionnaire and feedback at parents’ evenings, Achievement for All questionnaires to parents/carers and a pupil voice survey.
-At least one School Council member is chosen to represent the voice of SEND pupils within the school.
+The SENDCo encourages feedback from staff, parents/carers and pupils throughout the year in the form of questionnaires and feedback at parents’ evenings.
+At least one Carlton Cabinet member is chosen to represent the voice of SEND pupils.

-We enlist Specialist Family Services to moderate assessment for individual pupils working towards National Curriculum expectations and work closely with our feeder and family of schools to ensure consistency in assessment judgements.
+We enlist Schools & Families Specialist Services to moderate assessment for individual pupils and work closely with our feeder and family of schools to ensure consistency in assessment judgements.

 - 3.b) How will both the school/setting and I know how my child/young person is doing and how will the school/setting help me to support their learning?

 Instead of the shorter Parents’ Evening consultations, we offer parents of children with SEND termly meetings with the teacher which last around 45 minutes to 1 hour.
 There are opportunities for the pupils to share their success and offer opinions about further areas for development and strategies for support.
 Parents/Carers are given support with understanding the progress and attainment expectations for their child.
 There are opportunities to discuss and clarify any barriers to learning both inside and outside the academy and to make valuable contributions to future targets and strategies for support.
 The aim is to develop a shared vision of achievement for the pupil with a clear framework to scaffold success.
 The Parent/Carer is given a copy of the ‘Achievement for All Target Sheet’ at the end of each meeting, which details the child’s primary need, attainment data, targets and an outline of support agreed for the next term.
 The academy completes a target evidence book with the pupil to share at future meetings.

 Alongside the ongoing dialogue, an end of year report is also provided giving detailed information about progress and attainment.